-PROGRAM ISSUES (SPRING AND FALL): Instructors are encouraged to submit “teasers”—not a syllabus or specific course description, but rather something more reflective though related to their upcoming courses.
-They may submit in any category (essay/article, fiction, poetry) and must imagine an audience that might be intrigued by their course offering.
-We occasionally offer other pieces in our program issues, but they primarily focus on courses and events.
+Instructors are encouraged to submit “teasers”—not a syllabus or specific course description, but rather something more reflective thought related to their upcoming courses.
+They may submit in any category (essay/article, fiction) and must imagine an audience that might be intrigued by their course offering.

 Categories and Guidelines